FlagHunter01/poweroff-scheduler/docs/index.md

 ## Features

 - [x] Define custom morning and evening limits for every day of the week.
-    - [x] Windows will shut down if the time is before the morning limit or after the afternoon limit.
+    - [x] Windows will shut down if the time is before the morning or after the afternoon limit.
+    - [x] User sensitive: customize the schedule for multiple users.
 - [x] Easely disable or delete the script for a user.

 Hop on the next page to get started!